avheuv/astro/_posts/2022-1-2-Quasars.md

 title: Quasars
 ---

+- Begin by watching [Galaxies - Part 2](https://youtu.be/_O2sg-PGhEg?si=fu9so9kYhschn4Dj) from Crash Course.
+This video provides an excellent summary of all the topics we will be learning about in this unit.
+It may evern be worth coming back to watch this video again after each lesson for review.
 - Explore [27.1 Quasars](https://openstax.org/books/astronomy-2e/pages/27-1-quasars) to learn about the discover of the very bright, very distant objects that have come to be known as "quasars."
 - The energy reqired to power a quasar can only come from a supermassive black hole - a black hole that contains the mass of millions of stars.
 Watch [this brief video](https://youtu.be/gFjUpGAW-7w?si=7xHPkd3ml965MU1n) that connects the teminology of black holes with the terminology of quasars and "active galactic nuclei."
 - Read [27.2 Supermassive Black Holes: What Quasars Really Are](https://openstax.org/books/astronomy-2e/pages/27-2-supermassive-black-holes-what-quasars-really-are) to learn about the role of supermassive black holes in powering quasars and the formation of accretion disks.